About the Orthodox Christian Studies Center

 Through lectures, scholarly publications, and student initiatives such as the Orthodox Christian Fellowship and the Orthodox Christian studies minor, we promote serious scholarship and lifelong learning.
 The center’s work paints a broad picture of Orthodoxy’s history, religious traditions, and geographical, geopolitical, and cultural reach.

 Two pillars of the center’s scholarship are the Journal of Orthodox Christian Studies and the Public Orthodoxy online editorial forum, which is read worldwide.
-Our lively panels, conferences, and seminars—such as the recent Patterson Triannual Conference, titled Faith, Reason, Theosis—place us at the nexus of New York City’s bustling community and public discourse.
+Our lively panels, conferences, and seminars—such as the Patterson Triannual Conference and our annual Orthodoxy in America lecture—place us at the center of New York City’s thriving intellectual community.

 Aristotle "Telly" Papanikolaou and George E. Demacopoulos

 (email@example.com) is the Fr.
 John Meyendorff & Patterson Family Chair of Orthodox Christian Studies, co-director of the Orthodox Christian Studies Center, and a Professor of Historical Theology at Fordham University.
 Professor Demacopoulos’ research and teaching interests are in the fields of early Christian and Byzantine church history.
 He specializes in the relationship between the Eastern Orthodox and Roman Catholic churches during the Middle Ages.

 The University of Tennessee College of Arts and Sciences—where Demacopoulos earned his undergraduate degree—honored him with the 2016 Humanities Achievement Award.
 Demacopoulos earned an MTS, with highest honors, from Holy Cross Greek Orthodox School of Theology before enrolling at the University of North Carolina at Chapel Hill, where he earned an M.A. and Ph.D. in Religious Studies.